fidelcanojr/SmartShuffle/README.md

 ### First Things First, Authorization!

-Register the app and get a client id and secret from the [Spotify developer console](https://developer.spotify.com/dashboard).
+[Register the app with a redirect URL](https://developer.spotify.com/documentation/general/guides/app-settings/) or get a client id and secret from the [Spotify developer console](https://developer.spotify.com/dashboard).
+The redirect URL should be `https://www.spotify.com/us/`.
 Go into this repository and stick the credentials as environment variables by running the following commands:

 ```